 13. Scoop on Poop: When your dog is carefully choosing the perfect place to do his business, it is because they prefer to go poop in alignment with the Earth’s magnetic field.

-14. Co-Pilots: The Bark magazine began in 1997 as a way to organize an off-leash dog park in Berkeley, CA and entered the pop culture lexicon with its infamous motto — Dog is my co-pilot — seen on bumperstickers across the nation!
+14. Co-Pilots: The Bark magazine began in 1997 as a way to organize an off-leash dog park in Berkeley, CA and entered the pop culture lexicon with its famous motto — Dog is my co-pilot — seen on bumperstickers across the nation!
 Celebrate Adopt a Shelter Dog Month and get yours today.